Ukraine summit postponed after Biden cancels Germany visit – DW – 10/09/2024

 Also planned for his trip to Germany was a four-way meeting with key European allies German Chancellor Olaf Scholz, French President Emmanuel Macron, and UK Prime Minister Keir Starmer.

-Florida is bracing for its second strong hurricane in as many weeks, as Hurricane Milton bore down of the Gulf Coast of the state.
+The US state of Florida is bracing for its second strong hurricane in as many weeks, as Hurricane Milton bore down on the southern state.
 Two weeks ago, Hurricane Helene cost some 220 lives in the eastern United States.
 Much of the debris left by Helene had not yet been cleared, leaving it in Milton's path as millions of people began evacuating.

 es/sms (AFP, Reuters, dpa)